thomaswormald/grpc-browser/README.md

 ![Test](docs/screenshots/duplex_streaming.png)

+## Features
+1. Allows you to view and execute gRPC services in your .NET application
+1. Supports both code-first gRPC and proto-first gRPC (with `.proto` files)
+2. Does not use gRPC reflection or gRPC web
+3. Support for all types of gRPC operation - Unary, Server Streaming, Client Streaming and Duplex
+4. Support for Metadata

+### Future Roadmap
+1. OAuth 2.0 support
+2. UI improvements for viewing older versions of streamed messages

 ## Usage
 1. Add the package `GrpcBrowser` from NuGet to your project.
 Your project SDK must be Microsoft.NET.Sdk.Web (see Troubleshooting for further details).
 2. In the configure method of your Startup class, add `app.UseGrpcBrowser();`